robyurkowski/zilch-authorisation/README.md

 # Zilch-Authorisation

-Zilch-Authorisation is a zero dependency authorisation stub.
+Zilch-Authorisation is a zero-dependency authorisation interface.

-The idea is that Zilch stands in for any authentication or authorisation calls that your application makes and fulfills them in the most basic way.
+The idea is that Zilch stands in for any authentication or authorisation calls that your application makes and fulfills them by passing them to a registered adapter that implements its interface with common libraries.

-Once you are ready to implement a different authentication and/or authorisation mechanism, you can write an adapter that overrides the modules and methods that Zilch provides to behave in a different way.
+Once you are ready to implement a different authentication and/or authorisation mechanism, you can write an adapter that implements the interfaces that Zilch provides.
+In this way, you can easily swap out implementation details and not affect your code.

 ## Installation